University of British Columbia

 Evolution of Social Status (Prestige and Dominance) (top)

-7. Henrich, J.& Gil-White, F. (2001) The Evolution of Prestige: freely conferred status as a mechanism for enhancing the benefits of cultural transmission.
+8. Henrich, J.& F. Gil-White (2001) The Evolution of Prestige: freely conferred status as a mechanism for enhancing the benefits of cultural transmission.
 Evolution and Human Behavior, 22, 1-32.
 PDF

 Religion (top)

-1. Laurin, K., Shariff, A., Henrich, J., and Kay, A. C. (in press).
+1. Laurin, K., Shariff, A., Henrich, J., and A. C. Kay (2012).
 Outsourcing punishment to god: Beliefs in divine control reduce earthly punishment.
 Proceedings of the Royal Society B: Biological Sciences.
+PDF

 7. Henrich, J. (2009) The evolution of costly displays, cooperation, and religion: Credibility enhancing displays and their implications for cultural evolution.
 Evolution and Human Behaviour, 30, 244-260.
 PDF